Madison police officer saves choking baby, reunites with family for first time

 So he did.

-It was a first-time meeting, and an opportunity to see three-month-old baby Brooklyn, happy and healthy.
+It was a first-time meeting, and an opportunity to see 3-month-old baby Brooklyn, happy and healthy.

-“Being able to see them now, with the three-month-old baby flourishing, it makes me feel good,” said Officer Deuchars.
+“Being able to see them now, with the 3-month-old baby flourishing, it makes me feel good,” said Officer Deuchars.

 It was a split second decision that the family will remember for a lifetime.